[This is part one of a two-part series. The second part can be found here: Symmetries in Projective Geometric Algebra.]

 This awkwardness is instantly cleaned up by using the product that naturally performs reflection through planes, the geometric antiproduct ⟇.
 Points and planes still have the right dimensionality, the wedge product still calculates the join, the antiwedge product still calculates the meet, and normalization always involves only the projective dimension.
 Nothing has to be flipped upside down or turned inside out, and nonorthogonal change-of-basis transformations have the correct effect on the geometry associated with elements of every grade.
 The lack of problems in the model produced by the geometric antiproduct and its natural elegance make it clear to me that it is the right way to go.

 Keep in mind that the description above is extremely abbreviated, and there is a lot more that can be said about using dual quaternions to perform rigid motions.
-There are a lot of computational details in the quick reference guide, which is also available as a 18×24 inch print on Amazon.
+There are a lot of computational details on the reference poster, which is also available as a 18×24 inch print on Amazon.
 [The print contains only Part 1 of the now two-part poster.]
 I will be dedicating an entire chapter to this subject in FGED3, where I will also cover its application to skinning.